RKrafty/LSPCA/README.md

 The R-code provided below reproduces Figure 2 of the main manuscript.

 The dataframe `D` included in the R package `LSPCA` contains a realization of the 64 dimensional time series at times t = 1, ..., 1024.
 Detailed instruction on how to generate the samples are privided in the <a href="./Help_files/Data_Generation.md">data generation file</a>.

-First we estimated the spectral density matrix.
+First we estimate the spectral density matrix.

 ```r
 ## Multitaper Estimate